lexik/LexikPayboxBundle/README.md

     }

 To create your own listener, you just have to make it wait for the "paybox.ipn_response" event.
-For exemple the exemple listener of the bundle :
+For example the listener of the bundle:

     services:
         ...